quentin452/OptimizationsAndTweaks/README.md

 ## Multithreaded

-* Mob spawning ,rowthing plantusing,Leaf decay,Do fire tick thread pool in parallel.
+* Mob spawning ,growthing planting,Leaf decay,Do fire tick thread pool in parallel.
 This can improve server performance on systems with multiple cores.

 ## Fixe